How the property tax system works

 - The appraised market value of your property may increase or decrease.

 - The proposed taxes that property owners will pay may increase or decrease.

 State law requires that notification be given in advance of the proposed tax increase and of the time and location of the budget meeting at which public input will be received.

 The Utah County Treasurer receives the Assessment Roll, prints and mails the property tax bill to the name and address on the Assessment Roll.
 The Treasurer collects secured and unsecured taxes.

 Secured taxes are taxes on real property, such as vacant land, structures on land, i.e. business/office building, home, apartments, etc.

 Market value is determined by the Utah County Assessor, but appeals are made to the Utah County Board of Equalization.
-If you believe the value of your property is incorrect, click here to find out more about how to appeal.
+If you believe the value of your property is incorrect, visit our Board of Equalization website to find out more about how to appeal.